-Any individual may be nominated with the exception of any staff member of any RIR.
+Any individual may be nominated with the exception of staff members of any RIR.
 Self-nominations are permitted.
 Nominations open at least 90 days before APNIC conferences and close 30 days before APNIC conferences.

 APNIC sends notices when nominations open and close to the Asia Pacific Internet community including the APNIC-Announce mailing list.